microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onattributecollectionexternalusersselfservicesignup-delete-attributes.md

 If successful, this method returns a `204 No Content` response code.
 If unsuccessful, a `4xx` error will be returned with specific details.

 ## Example
 Remove city as an attribute from the attribute collection step of an external identities self-service sign-up user flow.
-Before executing this step, [update the attributes collected in the userflow](../api/authenticationeventsflow-update.md).
+After executing this step, [update the attributes collected in the userflow](../api/authenticationeventsflow-update.md).

 #### Request
 The following is an example of a request.